 Black days followed.
 I couldn’t sleep anymore.
 I was not interested in food.
 I didn’t feel like doing anything.
 I wanted to escape all the negative energy and the sadness that was pulling me down.
 Maybe a pilgrimage would help me cope.
 And while walking I would gradually find more peace and regularity, I thought.
 What prevented me from leaving the Netherlands?
 I would still be paid for a few more months!
 I took the plunge.
 I leave for the Camino de Santiago.
 I chose to start my pilgrimage in Venzelay in France and walk via the Camino Frances to Santiago de Compostela.
 In a short time, I gathered provisions, a backpack, and good shoes.
 Two weeks later I was in Vezelay, France.
 Here I would start my Camino to Santiago, so that I would be back in the Netherlands in exactly three months, to start the distribution of the stuff, my divorce, and a new job.
 I was a wreck physically and emotionally.
-Not exactly a good starting position to start a 2000 km pilgrimage and carry a 13-kilo backpack with you.
+Not exactly a good starting position to go for a 2000 km pilgrimage and carry a 13-kilo backpack with you.
 Still, I wanted to try.
 The worst that could happen to me was that I would stop on my pilgrimage.

 The first night as a pilgrim I slept with the nuns.
 I tossed on the hard mattress, too excited to fall asleep.
 “Do I find courage?”
 I asked myself.
-“Will, I ever reach the Cathedral of Santiago de Compostela?“
+“Will I ever reach the Cathedral of Santiago de Compostela?”

 The next day I met Jeanine, a nice woman with whom I made my first meters.
-However, our paths soon parted that day, she chose a route to the left, I to the right.
+However, our paths soon parted that day, she chose a route to the left, I went to the right.
 I continued step by step.
 A day, a week, a month.
 The time in France was lonely and sad, peaceful, and beautiful.
 Walking helped clear my mind.
 I saw, smelled, tasted much better, and lived more intensely.
 The uncertainty that I didn’t know where I would sleep that night, what I would eat… This was life.
 This enormous feeling of freedom.

 Support from other pilgrims

-After three weeks of hiking on the Frances Camino in Spain, I reached Cruz de Ferro via green hills and fields full of emerging sunflowers.
+After three weeks of hiking on the Francés Camino in Spain, I reached Cruz de Hierro via green hills and fields full of emerging sunflowers.
 Here is an iron cross.
 For centuries, the ritual of pilgrims laying a stone underneath has existed – as a symbol of a burden, worry, or guilt that they want to leave behind.
 I stuck a picture of my ex and me on the back of a stone and put it on top of the pile of stones.
 I’ll go on, I whispered inside.
 It hurts, but I move on.
-I sat by the crotch for hours with wet cheeks.
+I sat by the cross for hours with wet cheeks.

-I arrived in Santiago de Compostela on August 10.
-And after three months I returned to the Netherlands.
+I arrived in Santiago de Compostela on August 10th and after three months I returned to the Netherlands.
 I had lost everything but became so much richer as a person.
 A large house, wardrobe, and lease bin; it didn’t mean anything to me anymore.
 All that matters, all that status.
 I turned out to be much happier with a lot less.
 It’s about who you are to others and to yourself.
 I came back differently.
 Yes, I came back as myself.
 Spanish Camino Walk gives me that calmness.

 And then I decided: I am leaving for Spain

-My story goes even further.
+My story goes even further than Santiago de Compostela.
 In León, a Spanish town under Bilbao, where I spent two days as a pilgrim at the time, I saw a call from a Belgian girl who was looking for pilgrims to interview.
 I spoke to her and a few weeks later – while I was still on the road – she emailed me.
 She had quit her job.
 Whether it was something for me?
 I did not have to think long.
 I am leaving for Spain.
 Three months later I lived and worked in Northern Spain, the area I had lost my heart by now.